DB8LE/wavelog-freqsync/README.md

 # Wavelog Frequency Sync

-Automatically synchronize the frequency from a rigctl instance to wavelog.
+Automatically synchronize the frequency from a rigctld instance to wavelog.

 ## Installing